Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    Upward movement prohibited

-Accordingly, if the limit switch prohibiting downward movement is activated during movement, the Downward enabled indicator becomes inactive – :numref:`Downward movement prohibited`.
+Accordingly, if the limit switch prohibiting downward movement is activated during movement, the :guilabel:`🟢 Downward Enable` indicator becomes inactive – :numref:`Downward movement prohibited`.
 In this state, no downward movement of the crane is allowed, and a short upward movement is required until the MS worm is cantered – :numref:`Active indicators in following state`.

 .. _Downward movement prohibited: